dsa-mind-map/leetcode-150/04-Stack/Stack_Master_Guide_Final_Complete.md

 >
 > **Constraints:** `1 <= s.length <= 10^4`, `s` consists of parentheses only.

+SOLUTION APPROACH :
+When we see an opening bracket, we push the corresponding closing bracket.

 ```java
 public boolean isValid(String s) {

     Stack<Character> stack = new Stack<>();
     for (char c : s.toCharArray()) {
         if (c == ')' || c == '}' || c == ']') {